-- 1. A OHS file means a file or other record in permanent form, containing the information about the safety and health management system during construction and all information relating to the post-construction phase after handover to the client, so that the client can maintain the works in a healthy and safe way. - 2.
-All contractors are required to keep a OHS file on every project site.
+- 2. All contractors are required to keep a SHE file on every project site.
 If there is more than one site per project, a file per site shall be kept at that site.
 Contractors may keep additional files at their head office as additional records.
-The OHS file shall be maintained by all the contractors on their construction sites and shall be available on request for audit and inspection purposes. - 3.
-The OHS file shall consist of the requirements in terms of the project's safety specification, the contractor's safety and health plans. - 4.
-The sequence of filing the documentation must be kept in the same sequence as listed in this OHS specification and the OHS plan. - 5.
+The SHE file shall be maintained by all the contractors on their construction sites and shall be available on request for audit and inspection purposes. - 3.
+The SHE file shall consist of the requirements in terms of the project's safety specification, the contractor's safety and health plans. - 4.
+The sequence of filing the documentation must be kept in the same sequence as listed in this SHE specification and the SHE plan. - 5.
 Each record shall be separated by partitions to afford easy identification and access.
 Each partition must be labelled. - 6.
 On completion of the construction work/project, the principal contractor must hand over a consolidated health and safety file to the project manager.
-The principal contractor must also hand over all drawings, designs, lists of materials used, and other applicable information about the completed structure, as well as the list of subcontractors, the agreement, and the type of work completed.
+The principal contractor must also hand over all drawings, designs, lists of materials used, and other applicable information about the completed structure, as well as the list of subcontractors, the agreement, and the type of work completed. - 7.
+In case where the project is extended, should the documentation in the SHE files become cumbersome, the older documentation must be archived in boxes which shall be correctly labelled and be available for auditing purposes.
+The archived documentation must be handed over at the completion of the project.